cmaggiulli/cmaggiulli.github.io/README.md

 ## About
 This website was originally developed as part of a task for Stack Overflows Developer Story research panel.
-I have since uploaded and licensed this code for reuse as outlined below.
+I am repurposing it as a blog frontpage for a product I am currently working on.

 http://cmaggiulli.github.io